Ancestor Stories · Archives · Shelley · February 2026

 I went to view the Shelley-Bysshe Collection.
 What I had not entirely prepared myself for was how personal it would become.

-This was the family tree commissioned by Sir Bysshe Shelley, 1st Baronet — Percy's grandfather — who was famously consumed by a desire to establish and celebrate his family's noble lineage.
-The scroll traces the Bysshe and Shelley lines back, generation by generation, to William the Conqueror.
-It is as much a work of art as a genealogical document: the heraldic shields individually painted with the correct arms and charges, the calligraphy meticulous throughout.
+It is difficult to convey the physical impact of a twenty-foot illuminated vellum genealogy being unrolled across a reading room table.
+Commissioned by Sir Bysshe Shelley, 1st Baronet (1731–1815) — Percy's grandfather — it traces the Bysshe and Shelley lines back, generation by generation, to William the Conqueror.
+It is as much a work of art as a genealogical document: the heraldic shields individually painted with the correct arms and charges, the calligraphy meticulous, the decorative border running the full length speaking to the grandeur of the commission.

 The scroll unrolled to its full extent across the reading room table — heraldic shields, calligraphed roundels, and a decorative red and gold border running the full length of the vellum.